berty/berty/js/README.md

 `make run.storybook.android`

+## Run the web dev app

+### 1. Requirements

+- `yarn`
+- `bazel`

+### 2. Run required services

+- `cd packages/web-dev-app && yarn && yarn start`
+- `port=1337 make start.grpc-bridge.berty`
+- `port=1338 make start.grpc-bridge.berty`

+### 3. Navigate to the app

+`yarn start` should have opened a browser tab already but if that's not the case, navigate to `localhost:3000`

+### 4. Create an account and choose a bridge

+In the app's ui, you have to choose a bridge port when you create your account, if you started the services using the commands above, you will have a service on port `1337` and one on port `1338`

+You can use one normal tab and one private tab to have two accounts at the same time

 ## Known issues

 - `make run.storybook.*` outputs error `Error: => Create a storybook config file in "./.storybook/config.{ext}".` during build